 Energy Level

-Consider the energy level of the dog you’re considering.
+The energy level of the dog you’re considering is another important factor to consider.
 As a senior, you might prefer a dog that is not too high-energy or demanding in terms of exercise.
 Opting for a dog with a moderate energy level will ensure that you can enjoy its company without feeling overwhelmed by exercise requirements.

 Temperament